jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 :py:class:`parse.Parser` but does not need to be.
-In the EBNF-grammar is specified as ``@name(param)`` where ``name`` is the name for the factory function on the Python side and ``param`` either an identifier or - if enclosed in quotation marks - a single string paramter on the Python side, which can be used to configure the factory function.
+In the EBNF-grammar is specified as ``@name(param)`` where ``name`` is the name for the factory function on the Python side and ``param`` either an identifier or - if enclosed in quotation marks - a single string parameter on the Python side, which can be used to configure the factory function.

 It is also possible to specify a custom parser function directly instead